mrkn/streamlit-julia-call/README.md

 #### v0.5.0

-In v0.5.0 we want to realize the concurrent execution of Julia code.
+In v0.5.0 we want to realize the parallel execution of Julia code when `JULIA_NUM_THREADS` > 1.

 #### v1.0.0